Deposit: Ethereum

 3. Security Risks

-While Ethereum’s blockchain is secure, vulnerabilities within smart contracts can be exploited by malicious actors.
-Developers must maintain best practices and conduct thorough code reviews to mitigate such risks.
+Although the Ethereum blockchain is secure, a vulnerability exists in smart contracts themselves and can be exploited by malicious actors.
+Developers need to follow best practices and get their code thoroughly reviewed to mitigate against such risks.

 The Future of Ethereum